Skip to content

 Education Personal Budget

-A personal budget is an amount of money that is available to spend on support for your child, to meet their assessed needs.
+A personal budget is an amount of money that is available to spend on support for a child or young person with an EHCP.
+This is to deliver the provision in Section F of an EHCP.

 We may agree a personal budget if:

-How You Will Receive Your Personal Budget if Your Request Is Granted
+How You Will Receive Your Personal Budget if Your Request Is Agreed

 There are four different ways a personal budget can be managed: